 By 1988 the basic studies on the search for the rational layouts of promising fighters were completed.
 Within this framework which was confirmed the expediency of use on the aircraft of an original configuration "integral tandem-triplane" with the forwardswept wing, the traditional tailed and additional front horizontal tail assembly.
 While the layout of the "tandem-triplane" had already been tested in OKB imeni P.O.
 Sukhoi on the experimental version Su-27 ([T]10-24) and the aircraft Su-27[K] and Su-35, the sweptforward wing was a genuine novelty on a fighter.
 In the opinion developers, it had a number of serious advantages, connected with its higher lift effectiveness, which ensure an improvement in the maneuverability, especially at subsonic speeds, an increase in the flying range and an increase in the takeoff and landing characteristics.
 Furthermore, the forwardswept wing was considerably less noticeable to enemy radars during illumination of the aircraft from the forward hemisphere, since the reflection from the leading wing edge was screened by the fuselage.

-Though similar in overall concept to the American X-29 research aircraft of the 1980s, the Su-47 is about twice the size and far closer to an actual combat aircraft.
+Though similar in overall concept to the American X-29 research aircraft that first flew in 1984, the Soviet Sukhoi Su-47 that first flew in 1997 was about twice the size and far closer to an actual combat aircraft.

 Present day efforts in the aircraft industry are directed to developing aircraft that can operate at very high or supersonic speeds.
 Such supersonic aircraft, particularly when used as combat fighter planes, should be highly maneuverable to allow rapid turns, rolls, dives and ascents without danger of stalling or loss of control.
 Some aircraft may need to cruise long distances at supersonic speeds requiring the most efficient integration of the engine-propulsion system and the external airframe aerodynamics.
 Also, it is desirable that the aircraft should be capable of performing landings and takeoffs at low subsonic speeds, using a minimum length runway or, for some missions, landing or taking off vertically.
 To realize these goals for high speed aircraft, it is necessary to have optimum control of powered lift and air flow.